Techgrounds-Cloud-9/cloud-9-hansbreukelman/01_Fundamentals_1/LNX/LNX-08 Cron jobs.md

 ## Key terminology
 ### Cronjob
-Een Cronjob of crontab is een Unix commando dat een programma of script op een ingesteld tijdstip uitvoert.
+A Cronjob or crontab is a Unix command that runs a program or script at a set time.

 ### Bash script
 Bash script is a plain text file which contains a series of commands.